 The only meal with cooked food, accompanied by a raw green salad.
 The meal includes pieces of apples, radishes, cucumbers, that are dipped in a sauce made with zucchini, tomatoes, and even sunflower seeds or for something more filling, a rice salad made with rice, some herbs, avocado, lettuce, and cucumbers.

-Right now, the kids need carbs being growing children so their diet is filled with small portions of steamed vegetables, rice and even potatoes, as their mother carefully observes how their bodies react
+Right now, the kids need carbs being growing children so their diet is filled with small portions of steamed vegetables, rice and even potatoes, as their mother carefully observes how their bodies react to it.
+Maya is now more onto raw vegetables in her diet, while Ullenka and her husband make recipes such as potatoes or rice noodles with steamed vegetables, vegetable sushi, vegan pumpkin curry with rice, and even Vietnamese style fresh spring salad rolls with mango dip.

 This Polish family has now moved to Thailand, starting with living in a place which is bustling and inexpensive in cost of living.
 Having fresh raw plants as their staple food, they thought it would be more practical to live somewhere where fresh vegetables and fruits are easily available at cheaper prices.
 Starting with South-East Asia, they soon hope to travel the rest of the world.